Suor/battle-brothers-mods/heal_repair_fix/README.md

 Currently cook **does not** speed up healing and blacksmith only partially works when camping, due to a [rounding bug](https://steamcommunity.com/app/365360/discussions/1/3721692478292060034/).
 This mod fixes this, now both of them give the advertised <span style="color: #239223">+33%</span> healing and repairing speed bonus.

-However, this mod will also fix the rounding for camping itself.
-It has intended to give <span style="color: #239223">+50%</span> for both healing and repairing, which after rounding gives us double healing both with or without cook, repearing is also bugged in a more convoluted way.
+However, this mod will also fixes the rounding for camping itself.
+It has intended to give <span style="color: #239223">+50%</span> for both healing and repairing, which after rounding gives us double healing both with or without cook, repairing is bugged in a more convoluted way.
 All these can be summarized into a couple of tables:

 | Healing, hps/hour | Vanilla | Camping, Vanilla | Fixed | Camping, Fixed
 |---|---|---| --- | ---